streetwriters/notesnook/docs/help/coverage-audit.md

 - `docs/help/STYLE.md` is the contract: verification requirement, plan tags, platform tabs, SEO frontmatter, linking clusters.
 - Plan tiers come from `packages/common/src/utils/is-feature-available.ts` and nowhere else.
 All 35 gated features are monotonic across tiers, so "Pro includes Essential" is provably true.
 - Where `keybindings.ts` and an editor extension disagree about a shortcut, the extension wins.
 - `contents/v<version>/` is generated build output.
-Never edit it; edit the root copy, and use `npm run docs:fork` to preserve old text for an archived version.
+Never edit it; edit the root copy, and use `npm run fork` to preserve old text for an archived version.